 8 ) “Wallander’s Ystad”

-No other city in Scandinavia and few cities in Europe can boast such a complete and ‘living’ picture of bygone days as Ystad.
-Many of the 300 half-timbered houses and other buildings bustle with restaurants and shops, and picturesque corners are alive with surprises and bargains.
+No other city in Scandinavia can boast such a complete and ‘living’ picture of bygone days as Ystad.
+Many of the 300 half-timbered houses and other buildings bustle with restaurants and shops.
+It’s a picturesque place often alive with surprises and bargains.

-Best-selling author Henning Mankell has put the city of Ystad on the world map with his detective stories about Police Superintendent Kurt Wallander, a bachelor who grapples with murder investigations and difficult criminal cases in Ystad and its surroundings and with his private life.
-The popular books have been adapted for the screen, and you can now go on a guided tour in an old veteran fire engine around Ystad and listen to stories about the films and the books.
+Best-selling author Henning Mankell put Ystad on the world map with his detective stories about Police Superintendent Kurt Wallander.
+In his private bachelor life, Wallander grapples with murder investigations and complicated criminal cases in Ystad and its surroundings.
+The books, adapted for the screen, are so popular you can now go on a guided tour in an old veteran fire engine around the city and listen to stories about the films and the books

 Skåne’s wonderful nature is a holiday paradise in more ways than one.
-Here, you can indulge in fantastic views and exciting natural phenomena as well as complete silence and tranquillity, long, light evenings and the luxury of walking on a path in the middle of the forest all by yourself.
+Here, you can enjoy fantastic views and experience natural phenomena as well as complete silence and tranquility.
+Enjoy its long, light evenings and the luxury of walking on a path in the middle of the forest all by yourself.

 Skåne is a province of contrasts.
 It has vast forests with light and airy deciduous trees and many forest-clad ridges that rise above the landscape.
-There are glorious fields with fertile soil and, like the peninsula that Skåne actually is, wonderful, chalk-white beaches stretching along the different seas.
+There are also many great, fertile fields.
+And since Skåne is a peninsula you can stroll along wonderful, chalk-white beaches stretching along the different seas

 Visby is Gotland’s gateway, as it has been for centuries.
-Sitting on the west coast of Gotland, the port city of Visby has a long history stretching back to the Middle Ages, when it was prosperous member of the Hanseatic League, a medieval trading alliance in northern Europe.
-Relics of this past exist to this day, most notably the Ringmuren, a two-mile medieval stone wall that encircles the city.
+On the west coast of Gotland, the city of Visby has a long history stretching back to the Middle Ages.
+Then it was a prosperous member of the Hanseatic League, a medieval trading alliance in northern Europe.
+Relics of it exist to this day, most notably the Ringmuren, a two-mile medieval stone wall that encircles the city.
 The wall and Visby’s many other preserved medieval structures have earned its designation as a UNESCO World Heritage Site.